bhanug/misframe/posts/2014-11-09-snmp-part-i.md

 <blockquote class="twitter-tweet" lang="en"><p>Look, I&#39;m getting a response! <a href="http://t.co/yenOjrn2R1">pic.twitter.com/yenOjrn2R1</a></p>&mdash; Preetam Jinka (@PreetamJinka) <a href="https://twitter.com/PreetamJinka/status/528057163806437376">October 31, 2014</a></blockquote>
 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-I grabbed a Brocade FWS 624 switch on Ebay.
+I grabbed a Brocade FWS 624 switch off Ebay.
 I'm using that for my SNMP tests at home.
-I think it's too risky to mess around with stuff that customers depend on (duh!).
+I think it's too risky to mess around with production equipment that customers depend on (duh!).
 This is a layer 2 switch with SNMP and sFlow capability, so it's really helpful.
-I really don't need anything with 24 ports, but it's hard to find cheap managed switches.
+I really don't need anything with 24 ports, but it's hard to find cheap managed switches that support sFlow.
 I got really lucky with this find on Ebay, especially since it's a Brocade device and those are the only ones I have experience with.

 ![](http://static.misfra.me/images/posts/snmp-part-i/fws-624.jpg)